MichaelAkridge-NOAA/Fish-or-No-Fish-Detector/README.md

 ##### Credit, Models & Licences
 - For [FathomNet VME Model](https://huggingface.co/FathomNet/vulnerable-marine-ecosystems), see their [license](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/cc-by-4.0.md) for more details
-    - Based on Ultralytics YOLOv8x Model, see their [license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) for more details.
+- For Ultralytics YOLOv8x Model, see their [license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) for more details.